 Parish Name of venue

 Benenden Benenden Village Hall

 Bidborough Bidborough Village Hall

 Brenchley Matfield Village Hall

 Brenchley Brenchley Village Hall

 Capel Capel Parish Hall

 Cranbrook St George's Institute

 Cranbrook The Vestry Hall

 Frittenden Frittenden Memorial Hall

 Goudhurst Goudhurst Village Hall

 Hawkhurst Copthall

 Horsmonden Horsmonden Village Hall

 Lamberhurst Lamberhurst Village Hall

 Paddock Wood No hall of a reasonable size at present

+Parish Name of venue

 Pembury Pembury Village Hall

 Rusthall Sunnyside Community Hall

 Sandhurst Sandhurst Village Hall

 Southborough Southborough Village Hall

 Speldhurst Langton Green Village Hall

 Speldhurst Ashurst McDermott Hall

-Parish Name of venue

 Speldhurst Speldhurst Village Hall

 Royal Tunbridge Wells Number One Community Centre

 Royal Tunbridge Wells The Camden Centre

 Royal Tunbridge Wells TN2 Community Centre

-3.192 There are, however, a number of other venues/halls that are owned by churches, clubs, organisations, education, health, and social institutions, which all offer further provision serving the locality and wider population.
+3.191 There are, however, a number of other venues/halls that are owned by churches, clubs, organisations, education, health, and social institutions which are not included within the above table but which all offer further provision serving the locality and wider population.

-- 3.193 There are a number of community halls within the parishes that are currently being progressed by parish councils and community trusts as set out below: - Hawkhurst The King George V Playing Field at Hawkhurst the Moor, is allocated within the Site Allocations Local Plan (2016) for a new community centre to replace the existing Copthall.
+- 3.192 There are a number of community halls within the parishes that are currently being progressed by parish councils and community trusts as set out below: - Hawkhurst The King George V Playing Field at Hawkhurst the Moor is allocated within the Site Allocations Local Plan (2016) for a new community centre to replace the existing Copthall.
 It is understood that the Hawkhurst Community Trust established in 2018 to oversee the project are working with Hawkhurst Parish Council to deliver the project.
-The centre is planned to include such facilities as internet access, cafe, meeting rooms, changing facilities, dance floor, help points, hearing loop, post office and an office for the Parish Council. - Cranbrook The Cranbrook Hub project includes a multi-purpose indoor meeting space as well as part of a wider community space including new library provision and town council offices. - Southborough The Southborough Community Hub project provides a range of community space including new library provision, replacement theatre and town council offices. - Paddock Wood A new community hall is planned for the Memorial Field at Paddock Wood to be delivered by the Paddock Wood Town Council.
+The centre is planned to include such facilities as internet access, cafe, meeting rooms, changing facilities, dance floor, help points, hearing loop, post office and an office for the parish council. - Cranbrook The Cranbrook Hub project includes a multi-purpose indoor meeting space as well as part of a wider community space including new library provision and town council offices as referred to above. - Southborough The Southborough Community Hub project provides a range of community space including new library provision, replacement theatre and town council offices. - Paddock Wood A new community hall is planned for the Memorial Field at Paddock Wood to be delivered by the Paddock Wood Town Council.

-Additional future requirements needed to deliver growth proposed in the Draft Local Plan
+Additional future requirements needed to deliver growth proposed in the Local Plan